 Our students channel their talents and the skills they’ve developed in the program into a wide variety of career roles and elementary teaching jobs, including classroom teachers, learning specialists, professors, adult educators, bilingual teachers, tutors, researchers, program heads, policymakers, education administration jobs, arts coordinators, curriculum specialists, and educational game designers.

 We do not require our applicants to have any specific set of prior degrees or experiences in an educational field or otherwise.
-We value a wide range of backgrounds in the applicants we ultimately accept.
+We value a wide range of backgrounds in our students.
 If our social mission resonates with you and you value the flexibility of the online format, we encourage you to apply.

 American University’s online MAT degree program finds a firm foundation in the democratic ideals that our institution holds dear.
 With that foundation in mind, the program is grounded in four principles, which influence everything from course design to encouraging collaborations with the projects and organizations with which we partner.
 Those principles are equity, community, diversity, and excellence.